EG-BRS/DevSite/QuickStarts/DotNetCoreMVC.md

 The view for this action should contain some JavaScript at the top which will ensure that this page opens in a new window and then closes after it has logged your user in.

-Note: You cant open the login in the plugin iframe in xena you will need to open this in a new window.
+>Note: You cant open the login in the plugin iFrame in Xena you will need to open this in a new window.
 Then refresh the login.

 ```csharp